Zuo Zongtang: Success and appointments

 Several Hui Muslim generals, such as Ma Zhan'ao, Ma Anliang, Ma Qianling, Dong Fuxiang, and Ma Haiyan from Hezhou, who had defected to Zuo's army, helped him crush the "Muslim rebels".
 Zuo rewarded them by relocating the Han Chinese from the suburbs of Hezhou to another place and allowing their troops to stay in the Hezhou suburbs as long as they did not live in the city itself.

 In 1878, Zuo successfully suppressed Yakub Beg's uprising and helped to negotiate an end to Russian occupation of the border city of Ili.
 He was vocal in the debate at the Qing imperial court over what to do with the Xinjiang situation, advocating for Xinjiang to become a province, in opposition to Li Hongzhang, who wanted to abandon what he called "useless Xinjiang" and concentrate on defending China's coastal areas.
 However, Zuo won the debate, Xinjiang was made a province, and many administrative functions were staffed by his Hunan officers.

 Zuo was outspoken in calling for war against the Russian Empire, hoping to settle the matter by attacking Russian forces in Xinjiang with his Xiang Army.
 In 1878, when tension increased in Xinjiang, Zuo massed Qing forces toward the Russian-occupied Kuldja.
 The Canadian Spectator stated in 1878, "News from Turkestan says the Chinese are concentrating against Kuldja, a post in Kashgar occupied by the Russians...
 It is reported that a Russian expedition from Yart Vernaic has been fired upon by Chinese troops and forced to return."
 The Russians were afraid of the Qing forces, thousands of whom were armed with modern weapons and trained by European officers.
 Because the Russian forces near the Qing Empire's border were under-manned and under-equipped, they agreed to negotiate.

 Zuo's troops were armed with modern German Dreyse needle rifles and Krupp artillery as well as experimental weapons.

 For his contributions to his nation and monarch, Zuo was appointed a Grand Secretary to the Grand Secretariat in 1874 and elevated to "Second Class Marquis Kejing" in 1878.

 Later life and death

 Zuo was appointed to the Grand Council, the cabinet of the Qing Empire, in 1880.
 Uneasy with bureaucratic politics, Zuo asked to be relieved of his duties and was appointed Viceroy of Liangjiang in 1881.
 In 1884, upon the outbreak of the Sino-French War, Zuo received his fourth and last commission as commander-in-chief and Imperial Commissioner of the military and Inspector-General overseeing coastal defences in Fujian Province.
+He died in 1885 in Fuzhou, Fujian Province, and was given the posthumous name Wenxiang.